Want more relevant content? Let us know what year you will graduate high school.

 What Are the Average High School GPAs of Admitted Students at Ivy League Schools?

 There are a number of factors that influence a college admissions decision.
-Admissions committees will consider your grades, test scores, extracurriculars, and recommendations.
+Admissions committees will consider your grades, test scores, extracurricular activities, and recommendations.
 Your strength as a candidate will depend on how these and other factors combine to form a complete profile of you as an applicant.

 The college admissions process is sometimes as mysterious as it is complex.
 Few colleges outline exactly how they make admissions decisions, and many decisions ultimately rely on other subjective factors like your essay or an interview.
-What little information we know for certain about admissions at particular colleges and universities is almost always pieced together from their released admissions statistics.
+What little information we know for certain about admissions at particular schools is almost always pieced together from their released admissions statistics.

 Ivy League Admissions